Temple of Debod

+The Temple of Debod (Templo de Debod) is an ancient Nubian temple currently located in Madrid, Spain.
+The temple was originally erected in the early 2nd century BC 15 km south of Aswan, Egypt.
+The Egyptian government donated the temple to Spain in 1968 as a sign of gratitude for their participation in the International Campaign to Save the Monuments of Nubia.
+It was taken apart, transported, and rebuilt in the Parque de la Montaña in 1970–1972.
+It is one of the few works of ancient Egyptian architecture relocated outside Egypt and the only one of its kind in Spain.

 Architecture and artwork

 The shrine was originally erected 15 km south of Aswan in Nubia, very close to the first cataract of the Nile and to the great religious centre in Philae dedicated to the goddess Isis.
 In the early 2nd century BC, Adikhalamani (Tabriqo), the Kushite king of Meroë, started its construction by building a small single-room chapel dedicated to the god Amun.
 It was built and decorated in a similar design to the later Meroitic chapel on which the Temple of Dakka is based.
-Later, during the reigns of Ptolemy VI, Ptolemy VIII, and Ptolemy XII of the Ptolemaic dynasty, it was extended on all four sides to form a small temple, 12 × 15 m, which was dedicated to Isis of Philae.
-The Roman emperors Augustus and Tiberius completed its decorations.
+King Adikhalamani is buried in pyramid number 9 in Meroe, in Sudan.
+Later, during the reigns of Ptolemy VI, Ptolemy VIII, and Ptolemy XII of the Ptolemaic dynasty, the temple was extended on all four sides to form a small temple, 12 × 15 m, which was dedicated to Isis of Philae.
+The Roman emperors Augustus and Tiberius completed its expansion.

 From the quay, there is a long processional way leading to the stone-built enclosure wall, through three stone pylon gateways, and finally to the temple itself.
 The pronaos, which had four columns with composite capitals, collapsed in 1868 and is now lost.
 Behind it lay the original sanctuary of Amun, the offering table room and a later sanctuary with several side-rooms and stairs to the roof.